kyma-project/test-infra/development/tools/cmd/githubissues/README.md

 ## Overview
 This command queries all open Github issues in an organization or repository, and loads that data to a BigQuery table.

+NOTE: If the JSON file is bigger than 100MB, Bigquery fails.
+To fix that issue, you can split the file into smaller parts and upload them manually before rerunning the program.

 ### Flags

 See the list of available flags: